Rookie lefty Garrett stays perfect as Reds sweep Pirates (Apr 12, 2017) | FOX Sports

 DAVIS GOES ON DL

-Reds rookie RHP Rookie Davis was placed on the 10-day disabled list with a bruised right forearm, a day after the rookie was hit by a pitch.
+Reds rookie RHP Rookie Davis was placed on the 10-day disabled list with a bruised right forearm, a day after he was hit by a pitch.
 Right-handed reliever Barrett Astin was recalled from Triple-A Louisville.

 SHIPPING UP TO BOSTON